SunniDaze7/SunniDaze7/README.md

 - 👀 I’m interested in web design and game development
 - 🌱 I’m currently learning intermediate level programming and working on simple projects
 - 💞️ I’m looking to collaborate on anything I can :)
-- I promise I have more projects lol!
-Just private until i make a bit more progress, If you have questions feel free to ask!
+-  If you have questions feel free to ask!
 - twitter: @sunnidazecodes

 <!---